About the President and CEO

 John A. Herbst

 John Herbst was appointed president and CEO of the Indiana Historical Society in 2006.
-Over the last 36 years, he has worked as an educator, curator and exhibit specialist and as CEO of museums in New Jersey, Pennsylvania and Indiana.
+For more than 40 years, he has worked as an educator, curator and exhibit specialist and as CEO of museums in New Jersey, Pennsylvania and Indiana.

 John began his career as a high school teacher in 1974 at Paterson Catholic High School in New Jersey where he moderated a junior historian club.
 He involved his students in award-winning local history projects, creating publications and exhibits.
 In 1977, he became the curator of history at the Paterson Museum and was instrumental in later having the museum moved from tiny cramped quarters to the Rogers Locomotive Shop in the Great Falls Historic District where he was on the board of directors for 10 years.